Dollar Cost AveragingApr 08, 2020

 Can I Time the Markets?
 You can certainly try.
 But remember the expression: one man's ceiling is another man's floor.

 When the stock market becomes volatile, people often wonder, Is this a good time to go in?
+Or should I sell out?
 What they are doing is trying to time the markets – they are making educated (or emotional) guesses as to market peaks and valleys, and investing accordingly.
-I’d put it to you that market timing doesn’t work, at least not consistently.
+I’d put it to you that market timing doesn’t work, at least not consistently over time.
 If you look at a line graph in the first quadrant, there is nothing to say that the next data point will be above the last point, at the last point, or below the last point.
 Trends are real and visible, but they change.

 We certainly understand the impetus behind market timing.
 You as an investor don’t want to put your money in on what turned out to be a high day for the year, and conversely you don’t want to have sold at what was the low day for the year.

 The idea behind dollar cost averaging, or DCA, is a simple one: Instead of trying to time the market you invest a pre-determined amount of money according to a pre-determined schedule.
 This means that you automatically buy more shares when prices drop, and conversely fewer when prices rise.
 When you compare the higher and lower share prices you’ve paid over time with the number of shares you’ve accumulated, you should see an interesting trend develop: your average cost per share is lower than the mean average price per share during the same period.

 Here’s an example.
 Say you invest $100 a month into a single mutual fund, over four months.

 - Month 1, the price is $10/share, and you purchase 10 shares

 - Month 2, the price is $12/share, and you purchase 8.33 shares

 - Month 3, the price is $14/share, and you purchase 7.14 shares

 - Month 4, the price is $8/share, and you purchase 12.50 shares